twekberg/video_tools/README.md

 # video_clip.py

+This program is used to collect detail on clips in videos and store that in the database.
+Use this in conjunction with a video editor like PowerDirector to make clips.
+The clip details are entered by hand.

 On startup this program detects new videos that are not in the database.
 Next it will:
-  1. display 20 filenames of videos that can be processed,
+  1. display up to 20 filenames of videos that can be processed,
   2. display the filename of the current video to be processed,
   3. Put that filename in the cut/paste buffer.
 I use that to open the video and save the project in PowerDirector.